isaacnmm/pestpolicy-hugo2XX/content/posts/why-is-my-flea-trap-not-catching-anything/index.md

 * **Beside "Hot Spot" Furniture: ** If your pet has a favorite armchair, sofa spot, or rug, that's a prime target.
 Fleas hide in the fibers of these resting places.

-* **In a Quiet Corner: ** The trap needs to be in a high-flea room, but in a spot where it wonâ€™t be disturbed.
+* **In a Quiet Corner: ** The trap needs to be in a high-flea room, but in a spot where it won’t be disturbed.
 Constant foot traffic will deter fleas.
 Find a quiet corner of the target room where it can be left alone overnight.

 ###  Reason #2: Competing Light and Heat Sources